UNC-Libraries/SCTS-Documentation/Style Guide.md

 - a.m.

-- American Indian (not hyphenated)
+- American Indian or North American Indian (not hyphenated)

 - Annual reports (:rage: _Annual Reports_)